The cool and the cruel: separating hard parts of LWE secrets: 2-power Cyclotomic Ring-LWE

-In \cref{fig:rlwe_tguess_ratio}, we estimate the ratio of the costs above.
-Note that the distribution of $h_u(s)$ conditionally to a fixed total hamming weight $h$ follows a hyper-geometric distribution when the secret bits are from Bernoulli, while the $h^{(1)}_u$ distribution is computed empirically.
+In \cref{fig:rlwe_tguess_ratio}, we estimate the ratio of these costs.
+The distribution of $h_u(s)$ with fixed total hamming weight $h$ follows a hyper-geometric distribution when the secret bits are from a Bernoulli distribution, while the $h^{(1)}_u$ distribution is computed empirically.

-We conduct several experiments comparing LWE with RLWE, using identical secrets for comparison.
-The results of these experiments, for parameters $n=256$ and $n=512$, are presented in \cref{tab:n256} and \cref{tab:n512}.
-Each table row corresponds to a distinct secret $s$, and the columns detail the actual and estimated time costs for the LWE and RLWE attacks, along with the count of cruel bits in the secret.
+We conduct several experiments comparing LWE with RLWE, using identical secrets.
+The results of these experiments, for parameters $n=256$, $n=512$ and $n=1024$, are presented in Tables \ref{tab:n256}, \ref{tab:n512}, and \ref{tab:n1024}.
+Each table row corresponds to a distinct secret $s$, and the columns detail the actual/estimated time costs for the LWE/RLWE attacks, along with the number of cruel bits in the secret.
 In the tables, Actual Time is the empirically measured duration of the attack, while the Estimated Time is estimated using an approximation $T_{\text{guess}}^{\text{LWE}} = b + a\sum_{k=0}^{h_u(s)} \binom{n_u}{k}$.
-This estimate provides an idea of the time required to attack a secret when $h_u$ is very large, without actually running the computation.
+This estimate provides an idea of the time required to attack a secret when $h_u$ is large.

-Note that for RLWE, the Time is multiplied by $n$ to account for the time for running the $n$ brute force attacks, although they can be run simultaneously.
-The final row provides the average values across all secrets.
+For RLWE attacks, time is multiplied by $n$ since $n$ brute force attacks are run, although they can be run simultaneously.
+The final row of Table~\ref{tab:n256} provides the average values across all secrets.
 As can be seen, the RLWE attack is significantly faster on average, with the ratio of average times being $\sim 10^3$ for $n=256$ and $5\times 10^3$ for $n=512$, but converge to the theoretical values in \cref{fig:rlwe_tguess_ratio} when estimated on more secret samples.
-The RLWE advantage can also be seen in the values of $h^{(1)}_u(s)$ which are much smaller than those of $h_u(s)$.
+The RLWE advantage can also be seen in the values of $h^{(1)}_u(s)$ which are much smaller than $h_u(s)$.